Tropical Weierstrass points and Weierstrass weights: Overview

 As we show in Theorem~\ref{thm:weierstrass_tropicalization_extended}, the statement of Theorem~\ref{thm:weierstrass_tropicalization_intro} remains valid in these settings (when including the genera of points of $A$ on the right-hand side of the stated equality).
 The following theorem is a direct application of our results on Weierstrass weights for an augmented metric graph.
 We use the setting of tropicalization preceding Theorem~\ref{thm:weierstrass_tropicalization_intro}.

 \begin{thm} Suppose $\cD$ is a divisor on an algebraic curve $X$ over an algebraically closed non-Archimedean field $\K$ of characteristic zero with a non-trivial valuation and a residue field of arbitrary characteristic.
 Let $(\Gamma, \g)$ be an (augmented) skeleton of $X^{\an}$.
 Let $H$ be a vector space of global sections of $\cO(\cD)$ of rank $r$ and denote by $\cW(H)$ the Weierstrass divisor of $H$.
 Let $M$ be the tropicalization of $H$.
-Then, for any connected, closed subset $A \subset \Gamma$ which is $\Wloc(M, \g)$-measurable, we have the bound
+Then, for any connected, closed subset $A \subseteq \Gamma$ whose intersection with the Weierstrass locus of $(M, \g)$ is a union of components of the Weierstrass locus, we have the bound

 \end{thm}